tuva-health/docs/docs/connectors/metriport.md

 - See Metriport's [postman collection](https://www.postman.com/metriport/metriport-api/folder/7zl228v/medical).
 - See Metriport's [API docs](https://docs.metriport.com/home/welcome).

+Save the file to only contain the `Bundle.entry` array.

 #### Step 1: Convert FHIR JSON to NDJSON

 First, we need to convert our FHIR json data to [NDJSON](https://docs.mulesoft.com/dataweave/latest/dataweave-formats-ndjson#input).
 We recommend using the command line tool `jq` to do this - brew install it!
 Once it's installed, run the following command on the file, e.g. "metriport-fhir.json", in your terminal.